Extending OpenShift Release Gates

 Note

-TRT will typically not see or revert changes that break jobs which are not release informing or blocking.
+TRT will typically not see or revert changes that break jobs which are not release blocking.
 For changes which break these jobs, the decision to revert or fix will need to be handled between the affected team and the team that made the change.For layered products that extend the control plane of the cluster, they must be able to tie into OpenShift’s CI and gate releases.
 For example, OCS is a part of the OpenShift platform, and if an upgrade breaks OCS, we have broken part of our platform.
 Extending our testing to these components is a requirement to perform regression and early verification.

 We in general have four types of jobs that control the movement of code to product: